corzani/tondo/README.md

 # Download 10 random car images (Does not set them as desktop background)
 tondo -d car

-# Download 30 car images (Does not set them as desktop background)
+# Download 30 car images in the current folder (Does not set them as desktop background)
-tondo -d car --count 30
+tondo -d car --count 30 -o ./

 ```